UtahRETC/JavaProgrammer1Class2017/modules/module_10/module_10_slides_dates_times.md

 ![](images/cowboy-shaking-head.gif)

-The book has more old examples you should not use.
+The book has more examples of old ways to create dates and times.

 ---